MicrosoftDocs/SupportArticles-docs/support/sql/database-engine/connect/intermittent-periodic-network-issue.md

 ### Windows Firewall auditing

-The [Application side reset](/troubleshoot/windows-client/networking/tcp-ip-connectivity-issues-troubleshooting#application-side-reset) section in the article "Troubleshoot TCP/IP connectivity" describes how to turn on firewall auditing in Windows to determine whether the firewall has dropped any packets.
+[Application side reset](/troubleshoot/windows-client/networking/tcp-ip-connectivity-issues-troubleshooting#application-side-reset) describes how to turn on firewall auditing in Windows to determine whether the firewall has dropped any packets.

 For SQL Server, this could be the client or server machine.
 The network trace will show that the machine received a packet but didn't respond.
 The packet may then be retransmitted, again get no response, and eventually, the connection is reset.